U.S. House Democrats broadcast 'sit-in' on social media after cameras shut down

 At about noon EDT (1600 GMT), presiding House officer and Republican Representative Ted Poe declared the House not in order, as Democratic protesters sat at the front of the chamber.

-Cable news channel C-SPAN, which typically uses the House cameras to broadcast live footage of Congress, broadcast Peters' Periscope feed.
+Cable news channel C-SPAN, which typically uses the House cameras to broadcast live footage of Congress, broadcast Peters' Periscope and other lawmakers' feeds.

+Other news networks and cable news channels, including MSNBC, FOX and CNN, also ran parts of the footage.

 C-SPAN communications director Howard Mortman said it was the first time the channel broadcast a live social media feed from the House floor.